HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 [How can I build a writing portfolio?](#how-can-i-build-a-writing-portfolio).

 ## Do I need to know how to code?

+TODO THIS SECTION

+At a minimum, you should be familiar enough with a programming language to be able to read and understand code snippets.

+On the other end of the spectrum, you can be a full-fledged engineer with years of experience developing software

+Of course, this
+expectation is going to be different for

+It's helpful if you've
+actually written applications, even

+—

 ## What other types of writing jobs are available?